 “You remembered?”
 Steve said, sounding a little surprised.

 Tony gave him a look.
+He was maybe a bit offended.
 “Why wouldn’t I?”

 Steve didn’t say anything.